LamOne1/Data-Science-Nanodegree_Project-1/README.md

 **1- What are the most common categories of restaurants in Riyadh?**

-**2- How do restaurant prices change across different regions of Riyadh??**
+**2- How do restaurant prices change across different regions of Riyadh?**

-**3- What's the most correlated variable to restaurant rating???**
+**3- What's the most correlated variable to restaurant rating?**

 # File Descriptions